5 months ago · lizzie · 0 comments

 You are going to make mistakes.
 This is part of being a human being.
 So, it’s really important to trust that being a Perfect Mum is not the goal of parenting.
 The goal is being the best mum you can be for your child.
 When you make mistakes, don’t criticism yourself.
 Just think through the situation and ask yourself “is there anything I can change that would make things easier or better?”
 That’s all you can ask of yourself.

-Prioritise time for fun with your child
+Prioritise time for fun with your new baby

 This is really important.
 Often mums feel guilty about all the tasks they ‘should’ be doing when they are playing with their child.
 Then they feel guilty when they are undertaking these tasks – thinking they ‘should’ be playing with their child at that time.
 So they do not allow themselves to really enjoy the opportunities to have fun together and they never feel as though they are being ‘present” with their child.
 If you can relate to this, take a few minutes to schedule you day so that you can take opportunities to have fun with your child (for example going to the play centre or park together) and then feel relaxed and happy about having ‘you time’ or spending time on work or tasks during other times in the day.
 That way you create a balance and you and your child create special moments together that will last for every in your memory.